 Engineer by Education, Project Manager by Profession, Quilter by Passion

-long-arm machine services, quilt pattern design, commissions accepted, t-shirt quilts, emergency supplies and fabrics I like to work with and a locally themed selection of fabrics...now in Grand Coulee, WA
+long-arm machine services, quilt pattern design, commissions accepted, t-shirt quilts, emergency supplies and about 200 bolts of fabrics...now in Grand Coulee, WA

 Electric Quilt is running a Block of the Month for 2011.
 They provide the EQ7 project file for the block and you can then play with fabrics, choose from your own stash, buy new, whatever, and physically make a block, send in a photo and be entered for a drawing.
 At the end of the year there will be a layout challenge as well.
 Well, this sounds up my alley!
 Not too much making, and lots of fun designing--in EQ7...yes I like to do the design part.
 Well, the January and February blocks have been published-- http://www.doyoueq.com/blog/?p=1993 you can check it out.
 This block is called January Jumble.
 I've created two versions.
 When I saw the block initially I thought it would be fun to create dimension visually with the use of variegated colors and specific placement.
 The first uses batiks.
 This allows some variegation even within the same placement creating a more pleasing visual.